⚖️ Every case here represents a judge's release decision that put the community at risk. Tap to learn more. ▾ expand

 Court records are technically public.
 But accessing them requires knowing which portal to use, which county to search, and how to navigate systems designed for legal professionals — not ordinary citizens.
 The result is that critical accountability information exists but remains practically invisible to the people most affected by judicial decisions.

-CourtWatch.us changes that.
+CourtWatch.live changes that.
 We collect, organize, and present public court data in a format that any citizen can understand and act on.
 We started with Orange County, Florida — and we're expanding.

 02 — Our Values